peterzieba/5Vpld/PROGRAMMING.md

 There are a few choices on how the part can actually be programmed depending on whether it supports JTAG.
 This is an overview.

 ## 🟥 Common Pitfall 🟥
-It should be noted that while something like a 16V8 has been produced by multiple suppliers which are _functionally_ identical and likely have identical (or compatible) fusemaps / JEDEC files, _the programming algorithms for these devices are not the same across manufacturers_.
+It should be noted that while something like a 16V8 has been produced by multiple IC manufacturers and that while these might be _functionally_ equivalent and likely have identical (or compatible) fusemaps / JEDEC files, _the programming algorithms for these devices are not the same across device manufacturers_.
 Your device programmer must support the exact device and variant/revision you are attempting to program.
 Many have wasted hours due to this not being obvious.

 ## History of device programmers and algorithms
 * First, in the good old days, the chips that were programmable consisted literally of "fuses" (often of nichrome wire) that were "burned" away, hence the term "burning rom".
 As one could imagine, these required exotic voltages and timing critical pulse sequences to program correctly (or at least with a reliable yield).
 Programming algorithms were also seldom documented on datasheets for a part.
 Usually, these were behind NDA and only the companies producing Device Programmers had them (Data I/O, Logical Devices, Hi-Lo Systems, BP Microsystems, Wellon).